gentlestfoot/Intro-to-Rails/Dataset Description.md

 I will pull the name and polygons (from the_geom column) into a table named Neighbourhoods.

+Neighbourhoods will have one to many relationships with trees and requests.

 ## [311 Service Request](https://data.winnipeg.ca/Contact-Centre-311/311-Service-Request/4her-3th5)
 Contains all service requests received by 311 in Winnipeg.